On visualization of the linearity problem for mapping class groups of surfaces: Once-punctured surface

 \subsection{A comparison with the automorphism group of a free group}

 Let $F_r$ be a free group of rank $r \geq 2$.
-We denote by $\Aut{F_r}$ the group of all automorphisms of $F_r$.
 Since $F_r$ is center free, the inner automorphism group of $F_r$ can be naturally identified with $F_r$ so that we have an analogue of the Birman exact sequence:

 where $\Out{F_r}$ denotes the outer automorphism group of $F_r$.
 It can be easily checked that the action of $\Aut{F_r}$ on $F_r$ by conjugation coincides with the natural action.
-In particular, the centralizer $\cz{\Aut{F_r}}{F_r}$ is trivial.
-Hence Proposition \ref{linearity} gives a necessary and sufficient condition for the linearity of $\Aut{F_r}$ provided $(\M, \Gamma) = (\Aut{F_r}, F_r)$.
-On the other hand, Formanek--Procesi \cite{fp} has shown that $\Aut{F_r}$ is {\em not linear if $r \geq 3$}.
+The same argument above in this section yields the following analogue of Theorem \ref{ThmA}. \begin{prop} Let $K$ be a field.
+Then $\Aut{F_r}$ is {\em $K$-linear} if and only if there exists a {\em faithful} linear representation $\phi \in \Hom{F_r, \GL{n,K}}$ for {\em some} $n$ which represents a global fixed point of the natural action of $\Out{F_r}$ on $\Hom{F_r, \GL{n,K}}/{\GL{n,K}}$.
+Furthermore, if such a global fixed point exists, then $\Aut{F_r}$ admits a faithful linear representation over $K$ of {\em dimension at most $n^2$}. \end{prop} On the other hand, Formanek--Procesi \cite{fp} has shown that $\Aut{F_r}$ is {\em not linear if $r \geq 3$}.
 For the case of $r=2$, the $\C$-linearity of $\Aut{F_2}$ was established by Krammer \cite{krammer_B4}.
-Therefore, we see: \begin{prop} (1) For $r \geq 3$, and any field $K$, there does not exist a faithful linear representation in $R_{\GL{n,K}}(F_r)$ which represents a global fixed point of the $\Out{F_r}$-action on $X_{\GL{n,K}}(F_r)$.
+Therefore, we see: \begin{cor} (1) For $r \geq 3$, and any field $K$, there does not exist a faithful linear representation in $\Hom{F_r, \GL{n,K}}$ which represents a global fixed point of the $\Out{F_r}$-action on $\Hom{F_r, \GL{n,K}}/\GL{n,K}$.